 Any items you may need, like a bathrobe, clothes or other belongings can be brought to you by your family or friends after your surgery.

 The hospital is not responsible for your money or valuables.

 We know that you will have your personal items with you such as clothing, medications and personal support aids (for example, eyeglasses, contact lenses, dentures, hearing aids, mobility aids such as a cane, walker, prostheses or wheelchair).
 The hospital cannot be responsible for these items if they are damaged or go missing.
-We will give you a copy of our valuables form when you are admitted.
+When you are admitted, we will give you a copy of our valuables form.

 At UHN, we want to give you and your family the best possible care before, during and after your surgery.
 The operating room always has a team of people with you to make sure you are safe.

 While you are in our care, a team works together with you to make sure your surgery is a success.
 Your team may include:

 UHN Patient Education and Engagement provides more information about